diiq/blog/_writing/npm.markdown

 - A healthy package can only depend on other healthy packages.

 Now, starting with the most popular packages with zero dependencies, start collecting a list of healthy packages.
-Then you can start looking at the packages that depend upon those, walking teh dependency graph backwards and flagging what is not only safe, but recursively so.
+Then you can start looking at the packages that depend upon those, walking the dependency graph backwards and flagging what is not only safe, but recursively so.
 Eventually, (with time, and enough social pressure to be "healthy"), you could build something akin to a standard library.
 When a package like `request` decides to deprecate, that will mean *something* to any approved packages that depend on it --- they must find a replacement, or lose approved status themselves.

 There's no need to change <acronym>npm</acronym> for any of this to work!
 People can still publish silly packages and personal packages and packages they have no intention of maintaining --- but it will be easy for developers in professional contexts to recognize the difference.

 It's a lovely picture to imagine.
 Obviously, it won't work.
 The most popular javascript packages, especially large frameworks, have no impetus to dramatically change their practices just because some person in West Michigan made some graphs and said it would be nice.

-Any set of rules will risk gaming; for instance, if you say a healthy package responds to bug reports in a timely manner, you're giving permission to furstrated mis-users to yell and scream and threaten to report a project when they're ignored.
+Any set of rules will risk gaming; for instance, if you say a healthy package responds to bug reports in a timely manner, you're giving permission to frustrated mis-users to yell and scream and threaten to report a project when they're ignored.

 How do we solve *those* problems?